-Press and hold the learn key, then press one of the 16 possible keypad matrix keys.
+Press and hold the learn key, then momentarily press one of the 32 possible keypad matrix keys.
 The visible LED should light.
-Now hold the remote approx 1" away from the sensor, aimed directly at it, and press and hold the desired key.
-The LED should go out after about a half second.
-That key has now been trained.
-Repeat as many times as you like, for that key or any others.
-If the LED blinks for a few seconds when you press the button on the remote during training, please wait until it stops, and try again.
+Release the learn key.
+Now hold the remote approx 1" away from the sensor, aimed directly at it, and press and hold the desired remote key.
+After about one half second, the LED should go out for one second, then come on again.
+Release the key on the remote as soon as the LED goes out.
+If you only want to associate a single command with that key, press the learn key at this point to stop recording.
+The LED should go out.
+If you want to record a second command for that same key, do not press the learn key after the LED flashes off and on, but instead press and hold a different remote key to record it.
+Again the LED will blink off after the command is learned.
+Continue until all remote keys desired for that key have been learned, then press the learn key to stop learning.
+Keys can be re-trained as many times as you like.
+If the LED blinks for four seconds when you press the button on the remote during training, please wait until it stops, and try again.
 If this happens, make sure the remote is pointing at the IR sensor and about 1" away from it.
+If this happens in the middle of recording a multi-command sequence, you should be able to re-record just the key that caused the flashing.
+If that doesn't seem to work, just re-record the whole sequence.